-Also known a swamp dogwood, silky dogwood is a mid-size shrub that grows wild along streams, ponds and other wetlands across much of the eastern half of the United States.
+Also known as swamp dogwood, silky dogwood is a mid-size shrub that grows wild along streams, ponds, and other wetlands across much of the eastern half of the United States.
 In the home landscape, silky dogwood bushes work well in moist, naturalized areas and do a good job at stabilizing the soil in erosion-prone sites.
-Mature height generally ranges from 6 to 12 feet.
+Mature height generally ranges from 6 to 12 feet (2-4 m.).
 Read on for additional silky dogwood information.

 Silky Dog Information